 • Sizing is a little tricky to get just right

-If you’re recovering from a knee injury or tend to experience knee pain when walking downhill then this is a great knee brace.
+If you’re recovering from a knee injury or tend to experience knee pain when walking downhill, then this is a great knee brace.
 The hinges and side stabilizing stays combine with the rest of the sleeve to offer great support.

 We like that the hinges have stops on them that prevent hyperextension of your knee.
 That’s often a real risk when you’re walking downhill with a heavy pack and a weak knee.